 Historically, tax planning for small businesses centred on declaring larger shared dividends and taking a lower salary; this reduced the amount of tax and NI payable.
 Two pieces of legislation (Income shifting and IR35 – see guides) have tried to stop this type of planning.
 It's worth understanding the basic principles:

 Splitting share ownership (dividends) with a spouse – this resulted in the lower tax bands of both partners being used before any income would become taxable at the higher rate.
 Joint share ownership is no longer advisable because of Section 660 and income shifting legislation.

-Avoiding NI payable on salary by paying more as dividend – There is no NI payable on dividends; savings would usually be between 10%-15% of overall income.
-There is little or no income tax difference between salary and dividends; the tax due on salary is roughly the same as combined personal tax and corporation tax on dividends.
+Avoiding NI payable on salary by paying more as dividend – There is no NI payable on dividends.
+The combined personal tax and corporation tax on dividends is higher than the income tax owed on salaries; however, the overall advantages of dividend often equates to around 11% of total overall income.
 IR35, where it applies, dictates how salary is calculated.
 The formula results in most of the business income (after expenses) being treated as salary rather that dividend and therefore full NI being paid.

 Salary and Dividend Guide: IR35 decision

 If you’re a freelancer the decision whether your work is caught by IR35 should not be taken lightly.
 Please read our guide to IR35 and talk to us about your circumstances before making a decision.

 If you decide that IR35 does apply then only a small proportion of income will be available as a dividend.
 It would then make sense to pay a higher monthly salary so that you have a more consistent income through the year.
 Bonuses would be paid on top as money built up in the business.
 A final bonus each tax year would be paid when the IR35 deemed salary is been calculated.